In Depth: Fireworks

 How to make fireworks with Cinema 4D, Tracer and Particles

-There's no sound on this tutorial but it still is pretty clear on the process.
+There’s no narration on this tutorial but it still is pretty clear on the process.

 This was animated using no keyframes in Transform.
 See more examples here.